 Skip to main content

-How Atlas Manages Schema Changes in ClickHouse Cluster Mode
+Managing Schema Changes in ClickHouse Clusters

-This guide covers the essential topics and best practices for managing schema changes across your ClickHouse cluster with Atlas, ensuring consistency and reliability in distributed environments.
+This guide covers essential topics and best practices for managing schema changes across your ClickHouse cluster with Atlas, ensuring consistency and reliability in distributed environments.

-env "local" {
+env "production" {

 }